hvags/effective-octo-eureka/README.md

 If ran in its entirety, this notebook will train and evaluate all the specified models on all available data sets, and output a metrics table for each dataset showing how each model performs on that data.

+The final pipeline results are written to a local 'results' directory.
+For the sample results, data from the fb15k-237-full dataset is split over several files.
+This is due to challenges in executing the pipeline in one operation, though the data is generated from the same model parameters and training data.

 ## Data set analysis